DPBandA/job-management-tracking-system/doc/Development/Reporting.md

 ## Tasks
+- Ensure that headings are on all reports.
 - Edit and deploy all reports to production server and send email re formal requests for other reports.
 - Report on total earnings for a department for a specific period.